mnewswanger/www-mikenewswanger-com/content/posts/2018/cfssl-pki.md

 ---
-title: "Building a PKI with CFSSL"
+title: "Building a Secure Public Key Infrastructure for Kubernetes"
 date: 2018-02-27T21:00:00-05:00
 tags: [infrastructure, security]
 description: "Explore the CFSSL tool and use it to create a PKI that is secure, manageable, and maintainable."
 ---

 The target for this implementation is primarily to support Kubernetes infrastructure.
-Before getting into the specifics of the infrastructure setup and server configurations, I'll go over project goals for the implementation and known limitations and how CFSSL is designed.
+Before getting into the specifics of the infrastructure setup and server configurations, I'll go over project goals for this implementation along with known limitations and how [CFSSL](https://github.com/cloudflare/cfssl)--a tool created by CloudFlare for generating and signing certificates--is designed.

 ## Goals ##

 ### Secure ###

-First and foremost - this is a PKI.
+First and foremost - this is a [PKI](https://en.wikipedia.org/wiki/Public_key_infrastructure).
 We need it to be secure.
 If the PKI itself can't be trusted, then nothing depending on the PKI can be trusted.
 There are a few specific goals here:

 #### Keys must never leave their hosts ####